pedvide/simetuc/README.rst

 Installation
 ------------

-Python 3.5 is required.
+Python 3.5 or 3.6 is required.
 Installing
 `Anaconda <https://www.continuum.io/downloads>`__ is recommended; it works with Windows (64/32 bits), Linux (64/32 bits) and Mac (64 bits).